 The key principles proposed by this solution variant are:

-- UE and 6G network establish an additional user plane layer (outside NAS) to exchange additional information (traffic characteristics, application needs, QoS requirements, etc.) for an application session, QoS flow or a PDU session required for QoS derivation.
+- UE/application and 6G UPF use an additional user plane layer (collaboration layer) to exchange additional information (e.g, traffic characteristics, QoS requirements, etc.) for a service data flow, QoS flow or a PDU session.

-- The additional information provided by the UE is used by the network to fine tune/adapt the QoS requirements for the application session.
+- The additional information provided by the UE/application is used by the network to fine tune/adapt the QoS requirements for the service data flow.

+- The additional information provided by the network (UPF) to the UE/application is used by the application in the UE to adapt their behaviour.

-6.5.9.1 Description
+6.5.6.1 Description